sasanarakkha/pali-english-recitations/manuscript/markdown/recitations/teachings/dependent-origination.md

 <div class="english">

-> This is called 'ageing-and-death'  ̓  arising from birth as a condition
+> This is called 'ageing-and-death' <span class="breathmark">'</span> arising from birth as a condition

 </div>